Free calculator and drivers’ hours guide

 Two-week total90 hours

-If you then drove 38 hours in week two, week three would be checked against week two—not week one.
-Under the two-week total alone, week three could contain up to 52 hours of driving because 38 + 52 = 90.
-The 56-hour weekly maximum would also still apply.
+If week two contains 38 hours, week three is checked against week two—not week one.
+Under the two-week total alone, week three could contain up to 52 hours because 38 + 52 = 90.
+The separate 56-hour weekly maximum also applies.

-• Weekly allowance remaining: 56 hours minus the driving recorded in the current fixed week.
+• Weekly allowance remaining: 56 hours minus driving recorded in the current fixed week.

-• Two-week allowance remaining: 90 hours minus the previous fixed week and current fixed week driving.
+• Two-week allowance remaining: 90 hours minus the previous and current fixed-week driving totals.

-The smaller result is the useful figure.
-It is not unconditional permission to drive: daily driving limits, breaks, daily and weekly rest, working time and any applicable derogations must still be considered.
+The calculator uses the smaller result.
+That figure is not unconditional permission to drive: daily limits, breaks, daily and weekly rest, working-time limits and applicable derogations must still be considered.

 What counts towards the 90 hours?

 The rule concerns driving time, not the whole paid shift.
 Other work, breaks and periods of availability do not become driving time simply because they occur during the duty.
-Drivers should use their tachograph record as the authoritative source for driving totals.
+Use the tachograph record as the authoritative source for driving totals.

-How do the 9-hour and 10-hour daily limits fit in?
+How do the nine-hour and ten-hour daily limits fit in?

 The normal daily driving limit is nine hours.
 It may be extended to ten hours no more than twice in a fixed week.
-These daily limits apply alongside the 56-hour weekly and 90-hour two-week limits, so satisfying one total does not automatically satisfy the others.
+These limits apply alongside the 56-hour weekly and 90-hour two-week limits.

 Does the 90-hour limit reset every fortnight?